-In general, participants in this study will not be allowed to take part in other concurrent interventional research studies during their participation in the study.
+In general, participants in this study will not be allowed to take part in other concurrent research studies during their participation in the study.
 This is due in part to concerns about participant study burden, American Red Cross-mandated limitations on per-unit-time phlebotomized blood volumes, to avoid potential unblinding of this or other studies, and to avoid confounding in the interpretation of the study data.
-The Clinical Management Committee (CMC) should be consulted for any possible exceptions, including for observational studies.
+The Clinical Management Committee (CMC) should be consulted for any possible exceptions.